pepopowitz/tdd-workshop/module-5c/README.md

 TDD is useful for fixing bugs.
 You can write a test that proves the bug exists, and therefore fails, and then fix the bug by making the test pass.

+Note: all of the exercises in this module should be executed in the `module-5c` folder.
+The `module-1` folder doesn't contain all of the bugs we'll be fixing.

+### Start up the tests

+👉 Open a new command window from the root of this project.
+Type `npm run test-module-5c`.
+This will start up the test suite for this module.

+When the test suite starts running, you should see a message that reads

+`No tests found related to files changed since last commit.`

 ### Bugs

+&#128073; Fix the bugs!
+First write a test that fails, but proves the bug.
+Then fix the bug, resulting in a passing test.

 #### 1. Lower-case not supported

 People who don't use capital letters for their first name, middle name, last name, or birth month are not getting expected results.

-&#128073; Write more tests against the name-generator translators, to make sure you are getting the correct names for lower case values provided for first name, middle name, last name, and birth month.
+&#128073; Write more tests against the name-generator translators in the `module-5c/name-generator` folder, to make sure you are getting the correct names for lower case values provided for first name, middle name, last name, and birth month.

 #### 2. Error when no middle name is provided